Direction of the

 the stream of melon matter is seen over six frames.

-height 6 times the diameter of the melon and a length 15 times
+6 times the diameter of the melon and a length 15 times the melon's

-in one direction.
-If the inner matter of the melon had moved
+one direction.
+If the inner matter of the melon had moved in several

 Evidence